Selfless, Brave and True

 "Selfless, Brave and True" is the 18th episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 40th episode overall.
 It aired on March 24, 2013.

 It was co-written by Robert Hull & Kalinda Vazquez, while being directed by Ralph Hemecker.
 Manny Jacinto makes his acting debut in this episode as Quon.

 This episode centers on August Booth as he tries to warn Emma Swan about Tamara, while flashbacks show August's past with Tamara.

+Title card

+A caravan trailer stands in the Enchanted Forest.

 Plot

-Opening Sequence

-August Booth's trailer appears in the forest.

 In the Characters' Past

 In October 2011 in Phuket, Thailand, August (Eion Bailey) is now discovering that he is turning back into wood (at 8:15, which is when the curse starts to weaken).
 As he wakes up, August asks his girlfriend Isra to help, and tells her he has to go to the hospital.
 Weeks later he arrives at an ER in Hong Kong, where August tries to convince a doctor by showing him his wooden leg, even using a knife to stab it, but the only thing the doctor sees is his human leg.
 As the doctor screams for the orderlies, August escapes into the seedy streets of Hong Kong, where he meets an individual, who tells him of a person who can help him, The Dragon (Tzi Ma).
 When they reach the Dragon's place, August waits outside, then notices a person dropping her cell phone, and when he hands it back to her, it is revealed that the person is none other than Tamara (Sonequa Martin-Green), the woman who became Neal's fiancée.
 August goes to see the Dragon, then shows him his wooden leg and the Dragon immediately recognizes him as Pinocchio.
 The Dragon tells him he can help him but there are conditions.
 First, the dragon needs to acquire something close to August's heart that cannot be replaced, his necklace that was made from his strings when he was a puppet.
 The second is $10,000 US Dollars, and if August brings it that evening he will become human again.